biopragmatics/oquat/docs/unknowns/source/foodon.md

 | MSW3:13001727 |        1 | [FOODON:03414848](http://purl.obolibrary.org/obo/FOODON_03414848) |
 | MSW3:14100003 |        1 | [FOODON:03414849](http://purl.obolibrary.org/obo/FOODON_03414849) |

-## `PLANTS` (2)
+## `PLANTS`

+There are 2 usages of `PLANTS` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PLANTS)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PLANTS).

 | curie         |   usages | nodes                                                             |
 |---------------|----------|-------------------------------------------------------------------|
 | PLANTS:ALFI4  |        1 | [FOODON:00003172](http://purl.obolibrary.org/obo/FOODON_00003172) |
 | PLANTS:BROLG2 |        1 | [FOODON:03411369](http://purl.obolibrary.org/obo/FOODON_03411369) |

-## `SPRAT` (1)
+## `SPRAT`

+There are 1 usages of `SPRAT` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SPRAT)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SPRAT).

 | curie       |   usages | nodes                                                             |
 |-------------|----------|-------------------------------------------------------------------|
 | SPRAT:21484 |        1 | [FOODON:03414654](http://purl.obolibrary.org/obo/FOODON_03414654) |

-## `SUBSET_SIREN` (6)
+## `SUBSET_SIREN`

+There are 6 usages of `SUBSET_SIREN` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SUBSET_SIREN)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SUBSET_SIREN).

 | curie               |   usages | nodes                                                             |
 |---------------------|----------|-------------------------------------------------------------------|